 We will need to raise additional capital to fund our operations, increase our power capacity, meet hardware purchase commitments, pursue our growth strategies, including potential acquisitions of complementary businesses, and respond to competitive pressures or unanticipated working capital requirements.
-We have entered into binding agreements with Bitmain Technologies Limited ("Bitmain") and have paid deposits to acquire mining hardware.
-As of September 30, 2021, we have estimated remaining commitments (includes shipping and provincial sales tax) totaling US\$533.0 million, payable in installments from October 2021 until October 2023, which relates to deliveries commencing in October 2021 and ending in September 2023.
+We have entered into binding agreements and have paid deposits to acquire mining hardware, with remaining commitments payable in instalments.
+If we are unable to pay the remaining commitments as and when they become due, we are liable to at least 20% of the purchase price of the relevant batch of mining hardware that has been committed.
+We may also be responsible for any loss incurred by the manufacturer in relation to the production or procurement of that relevant batch of mining hardware.
+Inability to secure appropriate hardware may adversely affect our operations, financial position and financial performance.